- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 face and ears

-The face and ears are commonly affected areas.
-Yellowish crusts and erosions may form on the cheeks, nose, and auricles.
-These changes are often the first sign owners notice.
+The face and ears are frequently affected areas.
+Yellowish crusts and erosions can form on the cheeks, nose, and ear flaps.
+These changes are often the first sign that owners notice.

-PF can also affect the paw pads and creases between the toes.
-The pads may be scaly, crusty or eroded.
+PF can also affect the paw pads and the creases between the toes.
+The pads may be scaly, crusty, or eroded.
 A unique symptom in cats is paronychia, which involves inflammation and a cheesy exudate around the claws.

 Generalized skin changes

 In more severe cases, PF can lead to a generalized skin disease affecting large parts of the body.
-This often includes generalized exfoliative erythroderma, in which the skin is severely red and scaly.
+This often includes generalized exfoliative erythroderma, in which the skin is intensely red and scaly.

 Systemic symptoms

-Systemic symptoms such as lethargy (tiredness) and anorexia (loss of appetite) occur in cats with more severe forms of PF.
-These symptoms are often the result of the general discomfort and pain caused by the skin lesions.
+Systemic symptoms such as lethargy (fatigue) and anorexia (loss of appetite) occur in cats with more severe forms of PF.
+These symptoms are often a result of the general discomfort and pain caused by the skin lesions.

 Fever and limb edema

 In some cases, cats may develop fever and edema (swelling) of the limbs.
-These symptoms are usually seen in cats with extensive skin erosions and secondary bacterial infections.
+These symptoms are usually observed in cats with extensive skin erosions and secondary bacterial infections.

 Diagnosis and differential diagnoses of pemphigus foliaceus in cats

-Pemphigus foliaceus (PF) is a complex disease whose diagnosis requires careful investigation and consideration.
-An accurate diagnosis is crucial to initiate the correct treatment and improve the quality of life of affected cats.
+Pemphigus foliaceus (PF) is a complex disease whose diagnosis requires careful examination and consideration.
+An accurate diagnosis is crucial for initiating the correct treatment and improving the quality of life of affected cats.
 In this section, we explain the diagnostic procedures and the main differential diagnoses of PF in cats.

 Diagnostic procedures